-Irrigation for your home outdoors environment improves the live-ability by helping to create an inviting space for you and your family to relax and enjoy
+Irrigation for your home's outdoor environment improves the quality of your living by helping to create an inviting space for your family to relax and enjoy.

-Great landscape needs great irrigation, by planning what you need to support your significant landscape investment in garden plants and lawn, you will ensure outstanding results and allow your plants to to flourish.
+Great landscape needs great irrigation, by planning what you need to support your significant investment in garden plants and lawn you will ensure outstanding results and allow your plants to to flourish.

 Home Irrigation Design

-Irrigation around your home does not need to be complicated, if your building a new home, the time to start planning is in the initial design stages in conjunction with your builder and landscaper.
-This helps to locate pipelines, tanks, external power points and water.
+Irrigation around your home does not need to be complicated.
+If you're building a new home the time to start planning is in the initial design stages in conjunction with your builder and landscaper.
+This allows you to plan where pipelines, tanks, external power points and water will be.

 Another important consideration is the available water source, including flow and pressure measurements.
-This is important information as flow and pressure impact irrigation design- if there is not sufficient flow and pressure the irrigation system may not deliver the quantity of water to maintain plant growth and you could get dead patches in your lawn or a poor performing garden.
-If it's too high measures can be taken to reduce both flow and pressure- efficient irrigation systems are designed to work within a range of flow and pressure.
+This is key as flow and pressure impact irrigation design.
+If there is insufficient flow and pressure the irrigation system may not deliver the quantity of water to maintain plant growth and you could end up with dead patches in your lawn or a poorly performing garden.
+If the pressure's too high, measures can be taken to reduce both.
+Efficient irrigation systems are designed to work within a range of different flow and pressure rates.

-If you're home is already built, your local Think Water store can draw you up a simple design, they can use Google Earth to get some idea of the area and features of your outdoor area, however it's best to bring in a rough outline of your home's garden and lawn layout.
+If your home is already built, your local Think Water store can draw you up a simple design.
+They can use Google Earth to get some idea of the size and features of your outdoor area, however it's best to bring in a rough outline of your home's garden and lawn layout.

-Download the 2 files below for a plan layout and site information sheet.
+Download the two files below for a plan layout and site information sheet.